Backin-Stabbin/Code_Louisville_Project/Code_Louisville_Project/README.md

-This is my Code Louisville C# Final Project
+This is my Code Louisville C# Final Project.

+Demonstrates understanding of C# in use with SQLite

 Requirements:
 - SQlite must be installed for it to operate.

-To Do List:
-- Check for DB File before attempting to add to it
-- Add validation for checking for duplicates when adding to DB
+What does it do?
+- Create and Delete a SQLIte Database
+- Adds and Selects data from SQL Database
+- Allows changing of computer names when importing